 Below average rainfall during winter is not expected to have substantially reduced crop prospects in Victoria.
 Above average levels of lower layer soil moisture present at the beginning of winter are expected to have sustained crops.
 In addition, timely August rainfall in western districts was sufficient to support crops in average to above average condition at the beginning of spring.
 Root zone soil moisture in August was below average in south western cropping regions.
 Sufficient and timely spring rainfall will be especially important in these regions to support grain formation.

-Winter rainfall is likely to be average in most cropping regions in Victoria, according to the latest three-month rainfall outlook (June to August) issued by the Bureau of Meteorology on 4 June 2020.
-There is likely to be below average rainfall in some southern cropping regions.
+Spring rainfall is likely to be above average in most cropping regions in Victoria, according to the latest three-month rainfall outlook (September to November) issued by the Bureau of Meteorology on 3 September 2020.

 Note: Yields are based on area planted.
 Area based on planted crop that is harvested, fed off or failed.
 Percent change are relative to last year.